bclary/wpt-controller/README.md

 ### server

 * server - the external address or dns name of the wpt-server.
-* port - the port on which the accept_jobs.wsgi script will listen.
+* port - the port on which the wpt-controller.py script will listen.
 * sleep_time - time in seconds to wait after finishing a job before polling for the next job.
 * check_minutes - internval in minutes to check builds for availability.
 * api_key - the WebPagetest api key.